Welcome To InterprofessionalResearch.Global (IPR.Global).

 The 2020-2021 Award was presented during the 2021 NEXUS Summit.

-The 2022-2023 IPR.Global Research and Leadership Awards will be presented at ATBH XI in Qatar in November 2023, Stay Tuned!
+The 2022-2023 IPR.Global Research and Leadership Awards was presented at ATBH XI in Qatar.

 IPR.Global Social Media Feed